 Stopping treatment with SSRIs

-SSRIs aren't considered addictive, but sometimes physical dependence, which is different from addiction, can occur.
-So stopping treatment abruptly or missing several doses can cause withdrawal-like symptoms.
+SSRIs aren't addictive.
+However, stopping antidepressant treatment abruptly or missing several doses can cause withdrawal-like symptoms.
 This is sometimes called discontinuation syndrome.
 Work with your doctor to gradually and safely decrease your dose.

 Withdrawal-like symptoms can include: